elementor/elementor/docs/core/experiments/manager.md

 # Experiments Manager

-Since some of our features are still being worked on, and to avoid any potential issues, we’ve given you the option of switching them on and off and testing how they impact your site.
+Since some of Elementor's features are still being worked on, and to avoid any potential issues, Elementor has given the users an option of switching them on and off and testing how they impact the site.
-You’ll be able to try out these features in a safe environment and influence future releases.
+The users will be able to try out these features in a safe environment and influence future releases.

 ## Product Knowledge Base: